|PanGazer – introduction|

 PanGazer is a free (and advert-free) Windows application for viewing images and panoramas, including 360° spherical and hemispherical panoramas as captured by drones.

 A typical 360° panorama is shown (at reduced size) at the bottom of this page; as a plain image it is quite distorted.
-PanGazer lets you view that image as though you are at the camera position; you can use your mouse, keyboard, or touch screen to pan left and right (yaw) or up and down (pitch) – including straight down.
-You can also zoom in and out to see more or less of the view.
+PanGazer lets you view that image as though you are at the camera position; you can use your mouse, keyboard, or touch screen to pan left and right (yaw) or up and down (pitch) — including straight down.
+You can also zoom in and out to see more or less detail.

 The screenshot on the right is one such view of the 360° panorama (this ‘starter panorama’ is included in the package and will be shown when you first start PanGazer).
 Click on the screenshot to see a more detailed version.